dharmifaldu/Elevate/README.md

 Java Programming
 ⭐ Task - 1 : Student Grade Calculator
    It helps teachers to simplify the grading process by dividing into average score,highest score and lowest score.
+⭐ Task - 2 : Simple Calculator
+   This is the basic calculator which implements arithmetic operations like addition,subtraction,multiplication and division.